believer-oss/lfs-rs/README.md

 # lfs-rs

-A high-performance, caching Git LFS server with an AWS S3 back-end.
+A high-performance, caching Git LFS server with an AWS S3 backend.

 ## Features